qutip/qutip-tutorials/tutorials-v4/optomechanical-steadystate.md

 where $\Gamma_{m}$ is the coulping strength of the mechanical oscillator to its thermal environment with average occupation number $n_{th}$.
 As is customary, here we assume that the cavity mode is coupled to the vacuum.

-Although, the steady state solution is nothing but an eigenvalue equation, the numerical solution to this equation is anything but trivial due to the non-Hermitian structure of $\mathcal{L}$ and its worsening condition number has the dimensionality of the truncated Hilbert space increases.
+Although, the steady state solution is nothing but an eigenvalue equation, the numerical solution to this equation is anything but trivial due to the non-Hermitian structure of $\mathcal{L}$ and its worsening condition number as the dimensionality of the truncated Hilbert space increases.

 ## Steady State Solvers in QuTiP v3.0+